hillapay/payment/README.md

 >**failed callback:** This method will call when the payment request faces error.

->**directDebitVasResult callback:** This method is called when you have created a vas contract.
+>**directDebitVasResult callback:** This method called when you had created an M-VAS contract.

->**otpResult callback:** This method is called when you have used OTP as a login.
+>**otpResult callback:** This method called when you had used OTP as a login.

 #### 7.Verify the payment